zemgin/candidate-test-9575e852/README.md

 Welcome to the YunoJuno candidate test.

 First of all, thank you for applying and we appreciate you taking the time to do this test.
-Please don't spend more than three hours on it max.
+It's not designed to be a long challenge so please don't spend more than three hours on it max.
+If you feel there are bits left unfinished - that's fine, discuss them in the pull request and we can talk through them later.

+You'll have the best head start if you read this file in its entirety, but please do get in touch if you have outstanding queries that are not answered - this test is meant to resemble everyday development as much as it can given the constraints.

 ### 👋 Introduction

 This repo is a point-in-time clone of one of our open-source projects that is an active dependency of our platform build.
-Your task will be to setup the project and extend it in a specific way.
+Your task will be to setup the project and extend it with a feature in a specific way.

-This particular Django library allows us to handle guest visitors (and all the authorisation overhead that comes with that) in a straight- forward way with minimal changes required to the underlying views.
+This particular Django library allows us to handle guest visitors (and all the authorisation overhead that comes with that) in a straight- forward way with minimal changes required to underlying views.

 It allows us to create links that visitors can use to access a specific view for a specific time period, without them having to login via the